bravo3/workflow/README.md

 Example
 =======
-To quickly create a schema-based workflow using SWF, you can use factories provided and follow this example:
+To quickly create a schema-based workflow using SWF (see Building a Workflow), you can use factories provided:

-    TBA
+    $factory = new SchemaWorkflowFactory(
+        'Path/To/Schema.yml',
+        $aws_config,    // AWS config
+        $redis_config,  // Redis config
+        3600,           // Redis key timeout - should be longer than the workflow start-to-close timeout 'workflows'     // Redis namespace - used to isolate workflow activity on the server );

+This factory has all your workflow components will need.
+To create a new workflow:

+    $factory->getWorkflowEngine()->createWorkflow('sample-workflow-name');

+On the daemon side, to listen for decisions:

+    $factory->getDecisionEngine()->daemonise();

+And to listen for work tasks:

+    $factory->getWorkerEngine()->daemonise();

+The `#daemonise()` functions run in a loop endlessly.
+To abort this loop you can pass it an abort flag (`FlagInterface`), using a `MemoryFlag` would allow you to abort on a condition in the workflow.

+If you don't want to loop, you could just call `#checkForTask()`:

+    $factory->getWorkerEngine()->checkForTask();

 Application Structure
 =====================